-In this primary cell culture in animal biotechnology post we have briefly explained about primary cell line culture initiation, techniques, viable and nonviable cells.
+In this primary culture in animal tissue culture post we have briefly explained about primary cell line culture initiation, techniques, what is viable and nonviable cells.

 In addition to these cell types there are several other widely used primary cell line culture derived from a diverse range of tissues, including fibroblasts from connective tissue, lymphocytes from blood, and neurons from nervous tissues and hepatocytes from liver tissue.

 Culture Initiation Process

 After isolation, a primary cell line culture may be obtained either by allowing cells to migrate out from fragments of tissue adhering to a suitable substrate or by disaggregating the tissue mechanically or enzymatically to produce a suspension of cells, some of which will ultimately attach to the substrate.
 It appears to be essential for most normal untransformed cells, with the exception of hematopoietic cells and stem cells, to attach to a flat surface in order to survive and proliferate with maximum efficiency.

 Primary Culture Methods

 Primary cell line culture broadly involves the culturing techniques carried following the isolation of the cells, but before the first subculture.
 Primary cell line culture are usually prepared from large tissue masses.
 Thus, these cultures may contain a variety of differentiated cells e.g. fibroblasts, lymphocytes, macrophages, epithelial cells.
 Among the various techniques devised for the primary cell line culture of isolated tissues, three techniques are most commonly used: